jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Trading-AI-Agent.md

 * All actions and decisions are logged by the Logging Agent.

 The word “agent” here is a general term.
 It can be an LLM or an entity that completes specific tasks.
 For example:
 * The “Technical Analysis Agent” is an LLM.
-It computes the stock’s various technical indicators and uses reasoning to give the stock a technical overview.
+It calculates the stock’s various technical indicators and uses reasoning to provide the stock with a technical assessment.
 * On the other hand, the “Market Data Agent” fetches the stock data from the stock exchange.

 ### Technologies
-I use ChatGPT-4o as the LLM and LangGraph as the agent framework.
+I use ChatGPT-4 as the LLM and LangGraph as the agent framework.
 The app is written in Python.

 The app runs as a REST service with endpoints to support on-demand stock analysis requests.